silentspring30/dao-ai-framework/funding_proposals.md

 ### Decentralized AI Boost on top of DAOhaus

-A DeAI boost for DAOhaus to integrate assets such as data sets and AI models to oceans market place.
+A Decentralized AI boost for DAOhaus to integrate assets such as data sets and AI models to oceans market place.

 ## Problem
+The world produces large amounts of data.
+Organising, analysing and producing value and insights from this data has traditionally been performed by big tech companies who have the resources (data, talent & capital).
+The main benefactors of this value creation are a few key members of the company rather than the team that worked on the project.
+Centralisation of data science value creation in the hands of a few companies leads to stagnation of innovation and a lack of experimentation due to bureaucracy and a risk aversive culture.

 ## Solution
+Algovera is

 ## Overview
 ## Product